thanathip41/tspace-swagger-ui-express/README.md

       "description" : "This is the documentation description about around the 'cats' story" },
     excepts : [
-      // if you want to excepts some path
+      // if you want to excepts some path following the example

       // {
       //   path : /^\/api\/v\d+\//,
       //   method : ['GET','POST'],
       // }
       // /^\/api\/v\d+\/cats/,
       // /\/cats/
       //  "/api/v1/cats"
       // "/api/v1/cats/:uuid"
     ],
     controllers : [CatController] // For custom requests related to controllers with decorators such as @Swagger.